• Skip to content

 We have tried to support local restaurants by ordering carryout, and the experience is all over the map.

-If you are a restaurant owner, the food packaging makes a huge difference in how well the food sustains its freshness.
+If you are a restaurant owner, the food packaging greatly affects how well the food sustains its freshness.
 Styrofoam does not work well!

-Restaurants (that we have tried) that provide food packaging that is designed to reheat food in the oven works best.
+Restaurants (that we have tried) that provide food packaging that is designed to reheat food in the oven work best.

 What does great service look like?